Eat

 Appetizer

-• Lumpiang ubod – is a Filipino appetizer consists of ubod with various meat and vegetables in a thin egg crêpe.
+• Lumpiang ubod – A Filipino appetizer made with ubod (heart of palm), combined with various meats and vegetables, all wrapped in a thin egg crêpe.

 Main Dish

-• Adobo – is a dish composed of pork slices cooked in soy sauce, vinegar, and garlic.
+• Adobo – A popular dish made with pork slices cooked in soy sauce, vinegar, and garlic, resulting in a savory and tangy flavor

-• Crispy pata – is a boiled whole pork leg with flavorings then deep-fried until golden and crisp.
+• Crispy pata – A whole pork leg that’s boiled with seasonings, then deep-fried until golden and crispy.

-• Sinigang – is a sour soup that uses pork as the main ingredient.
-However, fish and shrimp can also be used as the protein.
+• Sinigang – A sour soup typically made with pork, though fish or shrimp can also be used as the main protein.

-• Dinuguan at puto – is a stew made of pig’s blood with bite-sized pork.
-It is flavored with vinegar, garlic, onions, and chili peppers.
-Puto are Filipino steamed rice cakes, traditionally made from slightly fermented rice dough.
+• Dinuguan at puto – Dinuguan is a savory stew made from pig’s blood, mixed with bite-sized pork, and flavored with vinegar, garlic, onions, and chili peppers.
+It’s commonly paired with puto, soft and fluffy steamed rice cakes.

 On the gallery: